Skip to main content

 • Mount Seymour boasts an extensive network of trails, many leading to spectacular lookouts.
 There are 14 main trails offering everything from relatively easy day-hikes to challenging backcountry treks.

-• Skagit Valley contains summer hiking trails ranging from a one-hour walk to overnight wilderness experiences.
+• Skagit Valley contains summer hiking trails ranging from a one-hour walk to overnight backcountry experiences.
 In winter, all hiking trails are closed due to snow.

 Vancouver Island